 The Council's OPEB benefits are unfunded.
 The retiree is eligible for benefits under the Council's health, pharmacy dental and vision plan, but is obligated to reimburse the Council for 100% of the cost of the retiree's health coverage.
 As such, the Council has no ultimate obligation (explicit subsidy) for the retiree's health insurance premium.
 The Council acts as agent for the retiree on a pay-as-you-go basis and recognizes expenditures at the time the premiums are due.
 The Council does, however, incur the cost of premium rate being increased on its active employees due to providing coverage to its retirees (implicit subsidy).
 The Council has not determined if a separate trust fund or equivalent arrangement will be established into which the Council would make contributions to advance-fund the obligation.
 Therefore, no separate financial statement is issued.
 All required disclosures are presented herein.
-The Plan's measurement date was September 30, 2021 for the October 1, 2021 - September 30, 2022 reporting period.
-September 30, 2020 was the valuation date.
+The September 30, 2024, OPEB actuarial report was not completed by the audit report date.
+The Council's OPEB liability and expense is considered immaterial annually.
+Therefore, the prior year amounts were used as of and for the year ended September 30, 2024.
+The Plan's measurement date was September 30, 2022 for the October 1, 2022 - September 30, 2023, reporting period.
+September 30, 2022, was the valuation date.